 Rich with a diversity of literature, students will see themselves and their peers reflected in their environment.
 Because of Prospect Sierra’s mission to develop in students the skills to build a better world, heavy emphasis at this stage will be in getting to know one’s self and sharing of that self in various ways with peers.
 Families will be encouraged to participate and share regularly about family culture and traditions.
 We want students from a young age to recognize that identity matters, and feel that they are known deeply within the school community.
 The school and surrounding environment then become a safe place to explore, play, and delve deeply into new learning, taking risks to try new things while being gently guided along the way.

 The role of our teachers is to facilitate, assist, and guide students in deep, meaningful experiences that can connect their play and engagement with new materials to skills that will inform their academic years ahead.
 Above all, teachers will share their passion for learning-by-doing with students daily, create a joyful learning community, and celebrate the authenticity and diversity of the group.

 Transitional kindergarten hours and options

 - Our transitional kindergarten runs on the Prospect Sierra academic calendar (late August until early June).
-Days and hours are Monday through Friday, 8:30 a.m. to 2:45 p.m., with the option of extended program from 2:45 to 6:00 p.m. daily.
+Days and hours are Monday through Friday, 8:30 a.m. to 2:30 p.m.

-- Full day care is available on parent teacher conference days, teacher work days, and teacher inservice days.
+- Extended care program is available every day until 6:00 p.m., including on parent-teacher conference days, teacher work days, and teacher in-service days.

-- Optional four-week summer camp will be available in summer 2020 for rising kindergarten and first grade students.
+- Optional four-week summer camp will be available in the summer 2022 for rising kindergarten and first grade students.

 Our transitional kindergarten program focuses on fostering social, physical, emotional, and cognitive development.